vinay752/Fitbit-AI/README.md

-# 🧠 AI-Powered Fitbit Health Insight System
+# 🧠 GenAI-Powered Fitbit Health Insight System

 A secure, full-stack PHP application that connects to the Fitbit API, fetches and stores user health data, and uses Google's Gemini (RAG) model to generate personalized fitness insights via a conversational chat interface.